Carol Potter (actress)

-Life and career
+Early life and education

 Potter was born in New York City, New York, and attended high school in Tenafly, New Jersey, and went on to attend Radcliffe College, where she earned a Bachelor of Arts in social relations.

+Career

 In 1977, she made her Broadway theatre debut in Albert Innaurato's play Gemini, which went on to become the fifth-longest running non-musical play in Broadway history.

+After moving to Los Angeles, Potter performed in several dramatic roles in the theater, including Thin Walls at the Back Alley Theatre in 1984, Wendy Wasserstein's Isn't It Romantic at the L.A.
+Stage Company West in 1985, and the lead role of Alma Winemiller in Tennessee Williams' Summer and Smoke at the Ahmanson Theatre in 1988.

 Potter had her first role as a regular in a prime time television series in 1981, playing Maggie Clinton on Today's F.B.I.
-In 1985, she married screenwriter Spencer Eastman, and their son Christopher was born in 1987.
-Three months later, Eastman was diagnosed with lung cancer, and he died in 1988.
-Potter married for a second time to actor Jeffrey Josephson in October 1990, the same month Beverly Hills 90210 made its television debut.

 She was a regular on Beverly Hills, 90210 from 1990 to 1995.
 In 1997, she was cast in NBC's Sunset Beach as Joan Cummings.
 She has also guest starred on many shows including NYPD Blue, JAG, Crossing Jordan and Providence.
 In 2019, Potter returned to the 90210 franchise in the spin off BH90210, where she played a version of herself as a therapist for the cast.

 She also appeared on a special "TV Moms" episode of the Anne Robinson version of The Weakest Link, in which she won $124,000 for her charity, beating June Lockhart.

+In 1997, Potter graduated with a master's degree in Marriage and Family Therapy from Phillips Graduate Institute.
+She is licensed by the state of California as a Marital and Family Therapist and has a private practice as an MFT.

+Personal life

+In 1985, she married screenwriter Spencer Eastman, and their son Christopher was born in 1987.
+Three months later, Eastman was diagnosed with lung cancer, and he died in 1988.
+Potter married for a second time to actor Jeffrey Josephson in October 1990, the same month Beverly Hills 90210 made its television debut.

+Potter is active in the Episcopal Church.